tuya-cloudcutter/tuya-cloudcutter/README.md

 # Tuya Cloudcutter

-This repository will contain the write-up and toolchain of a wireless vulnerability that can jailbreak some of the latest smart devices built under various brand names by Tuya, after a responsible disclosure period of 45 days since reporting it has passed or the vulnerability has been patched in Tuya's SDK.
+This repository will contain the write-up and toolchain of a wireless vulnerability that can jailbreak some of the latest smart devices built under various brand names by Tuya, after a disclosure period of 45 days since reporting it has passed or the vulnerability has been patched in Tuya's SDK.

 Our tool disconnects Tuya devices from the cloud, allowing them to run completely locally.
 Additionally, it can be used to flash custom firmware to devices over-the-air.